Friedensreich Hundertwasser: Stamps and medals

-Two of the unrealized designs are alternative designs for a stamp issue (United Nations, Senegal) and were therefore not performed.
-Seven other designs created for the postal administrations of Morocco and French Polynesia were not realized as a postage stamp.
+Two of the unrealised designs are alternative designs for a stamp issue (United Nations, Senegal) and were therefore not performed.
+Seven other designs created for the postal administrations of Morocco and French Polynesia were not realised as a postage stamp.

 In addition, Friedensreich Hundertwasser, has adapted some of his works for stamp issues.
 On the basis of these adaptations have been stamps issued by: